This buttermilk almond pound cake has a fine texture and a tender, almond-flavored taste. Serve warm for a delicious treat!

 Instructions

-- Use a silicone brush to grease and then flour a cake tube pan that has a hollow center.
+- Use a silicone brush to grease, then flour, a cake tube pan that has a hollow center.

 - In a mixing bowl, beat the butter and shortening until creamy and smooth.
 Add the sugar a little at a time until it is all added.
-Beat about 5 minutes.
+Beat for 5 minutes.

 - Add the eggs one at a time, beating only until the yellow disappears after each egg.